 “Whenever I play Thor I think they will never call me again”

-More than a decade after his debut and with a dozen films behind him playing Thor, Chris Hemsworth returns with the most surreal version of Marvel in “Thor: Love and Thunder“, although the actor confesses that every time he interprets it he is convinced that they will not call him again.
+Los Angeles (USA), Jul 7 (EFE).- More than a decade after his debut and with a dozen films behind him playing Thor, Chris Hemsworth returns with the most surreal version of Marvel in “Thor : Love and Thunder”, although the actor confesses that every time he interprets it he is convinced that he will not be called again.

 “Every time they call me to do the character I am grateful.
-Whenever I interpret it I think it will be the last time and that Marvel he won’t want me back,” he admits to Efe before the premiere, this Friday, of the fourth film about the most famous Viking in the superhero franchise.
+Whenever I play it I think it will be the last time and that Marvel will not want me back,” he admits to Efe before the premiere, this Friday, of the fourth film about the Viking most famous of the superhero franchise.

-Not even being one of the last avengers who resist on the big screen -after the goodbye of Iron Man, Captain America and Black Widow- gives peace of mind to Hemsworthwhose film career is closely linked to his signing for the Marvel factory in 2011.
+Not even being one of the last avengers to resist on the big screen – after the goodbye of Iron Man, Captain America and Black Widow – gives Hemsworth peace of mind, whose film career is closely linked to his signing by the Marvel factory in 2011.

 “The first time was intimidating, I didn’t know if I belonged in this universe,” he recalls.

-Since then, the australian actor He has been making his own the character of Thor, a vapid Viking with a statuesque physique and linked to Greek mythology, until turning him into a hero whose existential crisis leads him to make wrong decisions and distance himself from the people he loves.
+Since then, the Australian actor has made the character of Thor his own, a vapid Viking with a statuesque physique and links to Greek mythology, until turning him into a hero whose existential crisis leads him to make the wrong decisions and distance himself from the people he loves.

-“Thor: Love and Thunder,” the character’s fourth solo film, exploits this emotional debacle like no previous installment to deliver the version of Marvel most surreal and risky to date.
+“Thor: Love and Thunder,” the character’s fourth solo film, exploits this emotional meltdown like no previous installment to deliver the most surreal and risk-taking take on Marvel to date.

-After turning the saga 180 degrees with “Thor: Ragnarök” (2017), the filmmaker Taika Waititi reprints his stamp in a sequel that does not take the epic of superheroes very seriously and focuses, humorously, on the search for emotional balance of its protagonist.
+After giving a 180-degree turn to the saga with “Thor: Ragnarok” (2017), the filmmaker Taika Waititi reprints his stamp on a continuation that does not take the epic of superheroes very seriously and focuses, humorously, in the search for emotional balance of its protagonist.

-In “Thor: Love and Thunder”, the character carries the pain of the sorrows he has suffered in recent missions and embarks on a journey with the Guardians of the Galaxy (Chris Pratt, Dave Bautista and Vin Diesel also appear on the tape) with unexpected results.
+In “Thor: Love and Thunder”, the character drags the pain of the sorrows he has suffered in recent missions and embarks on a journey with the Guardians of the Galaxy (Chris Pratt, Dave Bautista and Vin Diesel also appear in the film). ) with unexpected results.

 NATALIE PORTMAN RETURNS TO MARVEL